rapsacw/AsiNine-Pyramid/README.md

 <br>
 v0.1 29-10-2022<br> Debugging stage<br>
 pre alpha version<br>
 For the unpublished 2 asic version (Pharaonis): Added a pt8211 DAC to control Vcore instead of a PWM from the esp32c3, the pwm caused some problems during wifi transfers and reconnects.
-I'm currently working on this version, some results found during testing: power usage ~2.8W @ 20GH/s, so it can be passively cooled<br>
+I'm currently working on this version, some results found during testing: power usage ~2.8W @ 20GH/s, so it can be passively cooled.<br>
-Function tested ok after some debugging<br>
+Function tested ok but unstable (related to pwm)<br>
 todo: final speccing of decoupling capacitors, redo some of the power&ground planes, more stability testing.<br>